2022

 Drawing from a wide range of eco-critical theory, the projects visually summarize two years of academic research and extensive material experimentation, critically examining photography's role in shaping the American landscape imagination and its ties to the climate crisis.
 Many of these ideas are not new—that's partly what compels me to make this work and to experiment so broadly (in tone, method, and material).

 Each project uses a different artistic approach—from video (The Great Delusion), to photography and text (Pervasive), to sculptural installation (The Tumbleweed).
 Together, these projects aim to create a conversation across mediums, offering multiple entry points and ways to think about related topics and ideas.
+Materials and references from all three projects can be found in the others; they cross pollinate and help inform one another.

 Ultimately, this work sits in that strange space between playful curiosity and earnest critique, a place I frequently encounter when addressing issues like climate change.
 And it embraces the many unruly questions along the way.